Iran and Pakistan mend fences after 72-hour border tensions

-Tensions between Tehran and Islamabad were diffused within 72 hours, culminating in agreements to de-escalate and resume diplomatic ties following cross-border attacks on January 16 and 17.
+Tensions between Tehran and Islamabad have been diffused within 72 hours, culminating in agreements to de-escalate and resume diplomatic ties following cross-border attacks on January 16 and 17.

 Iran initiated missile and drone strikes against locations in Pakistan on January 16, citing the targeting of the separatist militant group Jaish ul-Adl, responsible for various attacks inside Iran, including a fatal assault in December 2023 that claimed the lives of 11 Iranian officers.